Leamurturi4/internship-task-text-classification/README.md

 📰 News Category Classifier

-A complete machine learning system for text classification, developed for the LinkPlus AI Internship Challenge.
+A complete machine learning system for text classification.
 The model classifies news articles into one of four categories: World, Sports, Business, or Sci/Tech.

 📌 Project Overview